quantgirluk/aleatory/docs/source/index.rst

-.. replica documentation master file, created by sphinx-quickstart on Thu Dec  8 09:52:55 2022.
+.. aleatory documentation master file, created by sphinx-quickstart on Thu Dec  8 09:52:55 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-replica
+aleatory
 =======

-**Replica** (/ˈrep.lɪ.kə/) is a Python library for simulating and visualising stochastic processes defined by Stochastic Differential Equations (SDEs).
+**Aleatory** (/ˈeɪliətəri/) is a Python library for simulating and visualising stochastic processes defined by Stochastic Differential Equations (SDEs).
 It introduces objects representing continuous-time stochastic processes :math:`X = \{X_t : t\geq 0\}`, and provides functionality to: